-We’re not sure if the house was ever used as the rectory, as it was offered for rent by the Church of England by 1906.
-The Shaws had just left a house nearby in Welwyn and were in 'the agonies of house hunting' as Shaw wrote to H.G.Wells, when they found the house that would become their most permanent home.
+We’re not sure if the house was ever used as the rectory, because it was offered for rent by the Church of England in 1906.
+The Shaws had just left a house in nearby Welwyn and were in 'the agonies of house hunting' as Shaw wrote to H.G.Wells, when they found the house that would become their most permanent home.

 A timeline of Shaw's Corner

 1902: The house is built by local church architects